CKylinMC/run.v/README.md

 * `pre` Pre-task name, will be executed before current task
 * `post` Post-task name, will be executed after current task
 * `runmode` Run mode, accept `shell`(default) or `tempfile`(create a temp file and run in current folder)
+* `launcher` Specify how to run this task, default by using platform-specify shell, you can define custom executable or command here. `New in v0.1.1`
+  * Use `$cmd` to represent the command or the tempfile to be executed, or it will be appended to the end of the command.
+* `ext` Specify the file extension of the tempfile, default is `.cmd` for Windows and `.sh` for other platforms.
+Only works when `runmode` is `tempfile`. `New in v0.1.1`
+* `env` Specify the environment variables for this task. `New in v0.1.1`
+  * This property could be defined multiple times.
+  * This property using special syntax: `env:KEY VALUE`.
+  * It will cast to platform-specific env-setting command added before the command.
+    * Windows:
+      * `set KEY=VALUE & set KEY=VALUE & ... & $cmd`
+    * Other:
+      * `KEY=VALUE KEY=VALUE ... $cmd`

 Sometimes you want your task only executed when some conditions are met, you could use `if-*` properties to define them: